liborty/TokenCrypt/README.md

 is the inverse of `ncrpt` and its operations are carried out in  the reverse order.
 It reads the encrypted files from indir and their keys from keydir.
 They are paired up by their filenames.
 So, never rename an encrypted file, unless you rename its corresponding key file as well!
 The two directories must always match.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed.
-The compression methods are recorded for each file in the names of the extension(s) of its keyfile.

-The results are written to outdir.
+The compression methods were recorded for each file in the names of the extension(s) of its keyfile.
+The results are then written to outdir.

 Summary: `dcrpt` (decrypt with vowels left out) matches the keys, decrypts the binary files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.